rails/rails/guides/source/testing.md

 Running tests in Continuous Integration (CI)
 --------------------------------------------

+Continuous Integration (CI) is a development practice where changes are frequently integrated into the main codebase, and as such, are automatically tested before merge.

 To run all tests in a CI environment, there's just one command you need:

 ```bash